josedoes/discord_chatbots/README.md

 ```
 node main.js
 ```
-replace main.js with whatever file which is initializing your Bot
+replace main.js with whichever file which is initializing your Bot